robinhood/faust/docs/userguide/cli.rst

     Blocking detector timeout (requires --debug).

+.. cmdoption:: --without-web

+    Do not start embedded web server.

 .. cmdoption:: --web-host, -h

     Canonical host name for the web server.

 .. cmdoption:: --web-port, -p

-    Port to run web server on.
+    Port to run web server on (default is 6066).

+.. cmdoption:: --web-bind, -b

+    Network mask to bind web server to (default is "0.0.0.0" - all interfaces).

 .. cmdoption:: --console-port